 Gloucester, MA

-Right next door to Rockport on Cape Ann is Gloucester MA.
-Famous from the TV show Wicked Tuna, as well as the movie The Perfect Storm, Gloucester is a fun seaside town known for delicious seafood.
+Right next door to Rockport on Cape Ann is Gloucester, MA.
+Famous from the TV show Wicked Tuna and the movie The Perfect Storm, Gloucester is a fun seaside town known for delicious seafood.

 In addition to the waterfront restaurants, you’ll also find several beaches in Gloucester (Good Harbor is our favorite).
-Many whale watching cruises leave from this town as well.
+Many whale-watching cruises leave this town as well.
 In my opinion, Gloucester is the perfect day trip for a beach day.

 Kittery, ME